hyperledger/indy-node/docs/transactions.md

 ```

 #### CLAIM_DEF
-A claim definition (in particular, public key), that Issuer creates and publishes for a particular Claim Schema
+Adds a claim definition (in particular, public key), that Issuer creates and publishes for a particular Claim Schema.

 - `data` (dict):

      Dictionary with Claim Definition's data: